UTDNebula/planner/docs/VALIDATOR.md

 tends to be a minefield of edge cases.

-Validation was originally written with core and major combined (only supporting Bio and CS degrees), but it was quickly discovered that many of the unique twists in major requirements were unable to be modeled with max-flow problem - and if they were, it introduce too many complications.
+Validation was originally written with core and major combined (only supporting Bio and CS degrees), but it was quickly discovered that many of the unique twists in major requirements were unable to be modeled with the max-flow problem - and if they were, it introduced too many complications.

 As a result, validation was split into core and major; core validation still using max-flow and major using a greedy algorithm.
 Because many majors include a free elective requirement (which is basically a catch-all), major validation relies on the output of core validation.